 From campaign to campaign, I work with different point persons (from SMB owners to marketing VPs).
 The most successful ones are those where both my team and the client have clearly outlined and set who does what.

-No matter how seasoned or capable your chosen agency may be, they’ll always lack that insider knowledge and feel for your marketing processes and audience that only your internal people have.
+No matter how seasoned or capable your chosen lead generation firm may be, they’ll always lack that insider knowledge and feel for your marketing processes and audience that only your internal people have.
 That’s why it’s important for the agency to team up with persons in your company who have the expertise they need.

 For example, when creating campaign materials, the outsourced team will need to closely work with the right people to help them carry out prospect research, customer profiling, and product familiarization.
 Integrating campaign workflows will also require close coordination between the outside team and persons in charge of your tech stack.

 With a very crucial business function like marketing, it can be difficult for some companies to place their complete confidence in an agency’s expertise.
 This oftentimes leads to clients micro-managing every component of the campaign which, in turn, results in delays and setbacks.

 It’s important to understand that outsourced marketing programs require the full trust and confidence of both parties to succeed.
 So, thoroughly screen potential lead generation providers and only choose the one you’re comfortable working with.
 Once the project starts, have faith in their expertise and be sure to respect their autonomy.